 GREENE, N.Y. — In 2016, The Raymond Corporation contributed to over 140 nonprofit and educational organizations, concentrating its efforts on supporting the advancement of future technologies through education.

 Raymond and its employees continuously support a number of nonprofit organizations with their time, monetary donations and participation in fundraising events.
 Here are some examples of their support this year:

 • American Cancer Society: Raymond and its employees support a number of events for the American Cancer Society.
 Their team, Ray of Hope, raised over $4,800 and participated in the Making Strides Against Breast Cancer walk in October 2016.

-• Disaster relief: Raymond and its network of Sales and Service Centers continuously provide donations, forklifts or services to areas affected by natural disasters.
+• Disaster relief: Raymond and its network of Solutions and Support Centers continuously provide donations, forklifts or services to areas affected by natural disasters.

-o In June, Malin, an authorized Sales and Service Center, partnered with Raymond to donate $5,000 to the American Red Cross to aid in relief after flooding hit the Texas area earlier that month.
+o In June, Malin, an authorized Solutions and Support Center, partnered with Raymond to donate $5,000 to the American Red Cross to aid in relief after flooding hit the Texas area earlier that month.

-o Raymond Handling Consultants Corp., an authorized Sales and Service Center, partnered with Raymond to donate a hand pallet truck to the Salvation Army in Haiti to assist with relief from Hurricane Matthew in October.
+o Raymond Handling Consultants Corp., an authorized Solutions and Support Center, partnered with Raymond to donate a hand pallet truck to the Salvation Army in Haiti to assist with relief from Hurricane Matthew in October.